Vehicle registration plates of Kenya: Governmental Plates

-Vehicle Dealers Number plate series - KG.
-The plates have green background with white letters.

 Diplomatic and United Nations codes

-The diplomatic number given to the embassies were assigned in the order that they recognized Kenya’s independence, with Germany (then West Germany) as the first country to recognize Kenya's independence having the diplomatic plate 1 CD.
+The diplomatic number given to the embassies were assigned in the order that they recognized Kenya's independence, with Germany (then West Germany) as the first country to recognize Kenya's independence having the diplomatic plate 1 CD.
+They are Red number plates front and back with white letters and numbers.

-As of 2008, the diplomatic / UN sequence assignation was as below:
+As of August 2025, the diplomatic / UN sequence assignation was as below: